 Losing your pet can be a very stressful and emotional time.
 We hope you find this information useful and informative, because the best thing you can do for any animal, whether your pet is lost or you’ve found a lost pet, is to act fast.

 Your first step is to find out whether or not they are at one of the local animal shelters.
-Since shelters are required to only hold a lost or found pet for five days, you’ll need to go as soon as possible.
-After that time it will be considered for immediate placement.
-Please review each shelter’s stray animal list (available via the links below).
-If your animal is not listed, visit each shelter to file a lost pet report and to see the stray animals in person.
+Since shelters are required to only hold a lost or found pet for five days, you’ll need to act quickly.
+After that time your pet will be considered for immediate placement.

 - City of Sacramento Front Street Shelter